Optimality and robustness in path-planning under initial uncertainty: Deterministic setting overview

-For the purposes of the current paper, we are indifferent to the choice of specific numerical method.
-For the sake of simplicity, our actual implementation uses the first-order upwind discretization based on \eqref{eq:upwind_discr} and the Fast Marching solver (in stationary cases).
+For the purposes of the current paper, we are indifferent to the choice of a specific numerical method.
+For the sake of simplicity, our actual implementation uses the first-order upwind discretization based on \eqref{eq:upwind_discr} and the Fast Marching solver (in stationary cases), which can find a discretized solution of \eqref{eq:Eik} in $O(M \log M)$ operations on a spatial grid with $M$ gridpoints.
 But other numerical techniques could be used as well whenever we need to solve a fully deterministic problem.
 Our real focus is on treating initial uncertainties -- either in the target $\Gamma$ or in the running cost $K$ on parts of $\domain$.